dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 ---
 layout: post
-title: "The Complete Guide To Deploying JavaScript Applications - Part 2"
+title: "The Complete Guide To Deploying JavaScript Applications - Part 2: Single Page Applications, Logging, SSL, Media Assets Deployment."
-description: "Learn how to deploy JavaScript applications on different platforms."
+description: "Learn how to deploy JavaScript Single Page Applications on different platforms."
 longdescription: "Deploying JavaScript Single Page Applications can be a hassle.
 Equip yourself with the knowledge required to move your applications from development to production on different platforms in this guide."
 date: 2017-12-31 08:30
 category: Technical guide, Frameworks, JavaScript